 When our water heater went out, we had a water disaster.
-We considered doing the water heater installation ourselves to save some money, but then we realized it was connected to our Gas Line, and the danger that brought with it.
+We considered doing the water heater installation ourselves to save some money, but then we realized it was connected to our gas line, and the danger that brought with it.
 The company we used literally saved our lives, because the previous owner had installed the broken water heater improperly, and had we disconnected the line, there could’ve been an explosion!
 It was worth every penny we paid him to fix it all!

 The more preparation you can do in advance, the better your chances of reducing the damage.
 I believe there are 6 Plumbing Tips everyone should more or less know:

 2. know how to use Home made Liquid Drain Cleaner

-I have safely used 1/2 cup Baking Soda and 1/2 Cup Vinegar.
+I have safely used a mixture of 1/2 cup Baking Soda and 1/2 Cup Vinegar.
 It’s best to heat up (boil) the vinegar first.
 Pour the baking soda down the drain and then pour the hot vinegar over it.
-When you pour it in, it will fizz, which is how it’s clearing the clog.
-When the fizzing stops, you need to pour HOT water down the drain to flush it, and ensure that the clog is completely gone.
-If it’s not, you may need the stronger store bought chemicals, but hopefully you have these two ingredients in your home already, and this might be a band aid fix until you can get to the store.
+When you pour it in, it will fizz, which is how it’s clearing the pipes.
+When the fizzing stops, you need to pour hot water down the drain to flush it and ensure that the clog is completely gone.
+If it’s not, you may need the stronger shop bought chemicals, but hopefully, you have these two ingredients in your home already, and this might be a band-aid fix until you can get to the shop.

-Keep the number for your plumber handy
+6. Keep the number for your plumber handy

 This is a number that needs to be quickly accessible in the event of an emergency.
 Keep it on the kitchen noticeboard or fridge door.